 Take care not to enter the wrong details in this section.
 Otherwise, your invoice will go to the wrong person, which would mean non-payment or late payment.

 Study the freelance graphic designer invoice template, and you will notice one thing – it is well formatted.
 Take time to study how to format the invoice properly.
 Make it as attractive as possible.
 Some freelancers see the effort of making an invoice attractive as an unnecessary bother.
 After all, the important thing is that it is delivered to the right person and that the right amount due is quoted.
 This notion is however not correct.
 Well, formatted invoices please customers.
 They present you as a professional who takes clients seriously.
-Aside from formatting, the invoice should be free of:
+Aside from formatting, the graphic design invoice example should be free of: